Dogtor J.s Recommended

 Premium Special-Order Foods:

-For those that have the philosophy that price is no object or those that simply see the value in feeding the best,
+foods.
+For those that have the philosophy that price is no object or those that simply see the value in feeding the

 supplements, and veterinary bills before you write these foods off as being "too expensive".
 The difference in a twenty pound